Overview

 With a POS integration, transactions on the till communicate smoothly with the PAX terminal to accept payments at the right time.
 In addition, POS systems automatically register Dojo card payments in their sales reports.

-For bookkeeping, Dojo only integrates with QuickBooks.
-You can set this up easily through the Dojo app.
+For bookkeeping, Dojo used to integrate with QuickBooks directly, which was set up through the Dojo app – but this may no longer be available.
 Alternatively, your POS system can integrate with a different accounting system, where Dojo transactions then feed into it through the POS software.

 To take a payment in standalone mode, I just entered a transaction amount.
 After this, the customer can add a tip if they want on the screen, followed by the on-screen prompt to tap a contactless card/mobile device or insert a chip card (the PIN pad is displayed on the screen).